 4.1 – Updating Your Player

-The only way to improve your player is to spend the TPE you earned by making purchases in the TPE Store that one of our updaters will review and use to edit your official driver page every Sunday evening.
+The only way to improve your player is to spend the TPE you earned by claiming your TPE in the SCOR Manager that one of our updaters will review and use to edit your driver page every Sunday evening until 12:00 a.m.
+Pacific Time Zone.

 4.2 – Updating Scale